 Rufus 2.18 serves as a leading source to create Bootable Portable Drives: Rufus is a program designed to develop bootable USB drives, an angel in disguise if you have to recover the system after an unfortunate incident.
 It helps the user to create bootable USB drives/pen drives, cautiously and comprehensively.
 The program is oriented to support system recovery issues without any difficulty, by enabling the user to have firm hands on the tiller.
 It is open-source freeware that lets the enjoyer encode the disc in MS-DOS or FreeDOS; however, FreeDOS is recommended over MS-DOS by the developers of the program as it supports more keyboard layouts.
 It requires Windows XP or higher; sadly this version is the final release which is compatible with Windows XP and Windows Vista, Rufus will not support these systems in the future.
 The software supports multiple languages enabling for exhibiting itself to the users worldwide.
 To start the action a flash drive needs to be backed up safely as it will format the drive before the bootable process, the USB drive must have 8 to 32 GBs available for the process; however, it doesn’t really hog a lot of space.
 Moreover, this simple device is enabled to read ISO images, allowing the user to burn it to the CDs or DVDs, responsibly cooperating with the users lacking the optical drives on their machine.

 The tool is indeed a source of comfort in distress, ideal for the creation and the installation of ISOs ( Windows, Linux, UEFI, etc.) on the pen drive and is productive for the systems without the operating system.
 The program is easy as pie and does not require an installation process, it is ready to you the very next seconds of its download, click the start button, and Rufus gets it hands-on straight away.
-Rufus has been experimented and compared with the homogenous bundled software like Universal USB Installer, UNetbootin or Windows 7 USB download engine and proves to be the fastest individual.
+Rufus has been experimented and compared with the homogenous bundled software like Universal USB Installer, UNetbootin, Etcher, or Windows 7 USB download engine and proves to be the fastest individual.
 The shareware is required if the creation of flash BIOS or other firmware from DOS is needed, it is also useful to run the low-level utility.
 The tool supports UEFI and GPT as well for the media installation allowing its user to install Windows 7 or Windows 8 and LINUX in full UEFI mode.
 While, the circumspection of the Operating system restricts the creation of UEFI bootable drives to MBR mode for Windows XP, moreover for UEFI/GPT support; Windows Vista or later are required.
 Rufus Backs the formatting of USB drives as FAT, FAT32, NTFS, exFAT, UDF or REFS filesystems.
 This specific version enables you to select the connected device manually, permitting to refresh the selected device.

 What’s New With Rufus 2.18: